 IP TAKE: Mellon makes grants ranging from several thousand dollars to several million, and supports organizations of all sizes (but not individuals).
 The thing to know is that it doesn't accept unsolicited proposals, so if you are interested, you have to submit an inquiry email.

-PROFILE: According to its website, the Andrew W. Mellon Foundation "endeavors to strengthen, promote, and, where necessary, defend the contributions of the humanities and the arts to human flourishing and to the well-being of diverse and democratic societies."
-Dance falls under its Arts and Cultural Heritage program.
+PROFILE: Founded in 1969, The Mellon Foundation was created by the children of Andrew W. Mellon to honor their father, the banker, industrialist, politician, and philanthropist.
+The foundation seeks to “strengthen, promote, and, where necessary, defend the contributions of the humanities and the arts to human flourishing and to the well-being of diverse and democratic societies” and supports “exemplary institutions of higher education and culture as they renew and provide access to an invaluable heritage of ambitious, path-breaking work.”
+Most of Mellon’s dance grantmaking happens through its Arts and Cultural Heritage funding program.

-Mellon's overall preference regarding the type and size of grantmaking is varied.
-It has given grants in the past to dance companies and dance programs at large universities such the Brooklyn Academy of Music which received $1 million for its Bam Opera Program and Pick Up Performance Company, Inc. which received $435,000 to support the preservation of its audio-visual and related dance materials.
-Grants have also been made to smaller theater companies as well.
+Mellon's overall preference regarding the type and size of its dance funding is varied.
+Past dance companies and programs include large universities such the Brooklyn Academy of Music which received $1 million for its Bam Opera Program and Pick Up Performance Company, Inc. which received $435,000 to support the preservation of its audio-visual and related dance materials.
+However, past dance grants have supported smaller theater companies as well.
 To see the full grants database, click here.
-It does not offer grants directy to individuals, but does distribute funds to service organizations that then re-grant them.
+It does not offer grants directly to individuals, but it does distribute funds to service organizations that then re-grant them.

-If you are interested in applying for a Mellon grant, you must first send an inquiry email.
+Grant seekers interested in applying for a Mellon grant must first send an inquiry email.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)